Embarcadero Plaza: Usage

 The plaza is frequented by nearby office workers on lunch break and by families with small children.
 Free daytime concerts occur frequently in the summer, and an ice skating rink is set up for winter months.
 In 1987, during The Joshua Tree Tour, U2 held a free concert in Justin Herman Plaza to "Save the Yuppies" following the Black Monday financial crisis in October.
 During the finale of the impromptu concert, Bono spray-painted graffiti on Vaillancourt Fountain, for which he was fined.
+Shortly after the release of their second album, The Bends, Radiohead held a free concert in Justin Herman Plaza on April 3, 1995.